jellycode/woocommerce-meilisearch/README.md

 * tags (array)
 * TBD

-If you would like to see additional fields please submit a issue.
+If you would like to see additional fields please submit an issue.

 ## Automatic synchronisation
 Based on different WordPress / WooCommerce hooks a synchornisation process will run: